R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Additional experiments

 \subsection{Frozen Lake}

-We evaluate a stochastic tabular environment, FrozenLake~\citep{brockman2016openai}.
+We next evaluate the performance in a stochastic tabular environment, Frozen Lake~\citep{brockman2016openai}.
 The target policy $\pi$ is pre-trained via on-policy Q-learning~\citep{watkins1992q}, and the behavior policy is defined as an $\epsilon$-greedy variant of $\pi$ with $\epsilon=0.2$.
-Experiments were conducted using five different random seeds to ensure robustness of the results.
-In \Cref{fig:frozenlake}, R-GTD exhibits more stable convergence than TD(0) and GTD2, even under sparse rewards and stochastic transitions.
+Experiments were conducted using five different random seeds to ensure robustness.

+Quantitative results in \Cref{table:frozen_lake} show that R-GTD consistently achieves lower final error compared to GTD2 and Ghiassian (2020), and performs competitively with Yu (2017).
+In particular, while Yu (2017) achieves the lowest mean final error, R-GTD with a larger regularization coefficient also attains favorable performance, demonstrating improved accuracy over several baselines across runs.
+These results indicate that R-GTD provides reliable and accurate value estimation even in stochastic environments with sparse rewards and transition uncertainty.